Guidelines and Financial Policies: Faculty Travel and Research Spending

 - Only original receipts may be used as documentation of an expense.
 Printed online statements are acceptable on credit card purchases only.
 Please make copies for your records.

 - The college will reimburse for business meeting meals up to a maximum of four (4) individuals, all of who must be listed on the expense report.
-Any number of individuals exceeding four must be pre-approved by the VP of Academic Affairs.
+Any number of individuals exceeding four must be pre-approved by Academic Affairs.
 All original receipts are required.
 Reimbursement is based on the current meal per diem for the area, which can be found at www.gsa.gov.

 - If you are hiring a consultant, you must receive an invoice from the consultant and have them fill out a W-9 form.
 All forms can be found at www.irs.gov.
 You must also fill out a consultant payroll form as well which can be obtained from your academic department or Academic Affairs.